perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 Here a visualization of our detections with the Water column 2D Viewer playing:

 ![GIF_GLOBE_detection](IMG/SEANOE.gif)
+  *WC 2D player with fluid echoes on Water Column Images, center of boxes detected are in red*

 :star: For more details please refer to the following resources:
 * :newspaper: Frontiers article link (Rules for training set composition)